adam-pawelek/llmtranslate/README.md

 [![Downloads](https://static.pepy.tech/badge/llmtranslate)](https://pepy.tech/project/llmtranslate)

-The `llmtranslate` library is a Python tool that leverages LangChain's LLM models to translate text between languages and recognize the language of a given text.
+The `llmtranslate` library is a Python tool that leverages LangChain's [ChatModels](https://python.langchain.com/docs/integrations/chat/) to translate text between languages and recognize the language of a given text.
 This library provides both synchronous and asynchronous translators to accommodate various use cases.

 ---